 Tlacoyo is the common name, a variation of the Nahuatl words tlatlaoyo and claclaoyo, given to an antojito typical of central Mexico: corn masa formed into a flattish elongated oval and stuffed often with ricotta, requeson [a fresh cheese similar to ricotta], or a paste of fava beans.
 They vary enormously in size from very large—about 5 or 6 inches, in Santiago Tianguistenco, Estado de Mexico—to medium—about 4 inches in Xochimilco—to very small—about 3 inches in Sierra Norte de Puebla.

 Tlacoyos are very popular in the streets of Mexico City.
-Women, they’re always women for some reason, set up griddles over portable stoves that use gas or charcoal.
+Women—they’re always women for some reason—set up griddles over portable stoves that use gas or charcoal.
 They have a bucket full of corn masa.
-This can be blue, my favorite, white or yellow.
+It can be blue, my favorite, white or yellow.
 The toppings for the tlacoyos varied, but in Mexico City the most common ones are cactus, grated cheese, and, as always, some kind of salsa.

 It always amazes me how efficient this women are.
-They have a system that has worked for them for years.
+They have a system that has worked for them for generations.
 In a very reduced space they have all the ingredients to make the tlacoyos (plus the quesadillas with all their fillings, sopes, and gorditas).
-My favorite one is the lady from the photo below.
+My favorite one is the woman from the photo below.
 She arranges everything in such a way that she doesn’t even have to stand up.
-Sitting there on a sidewalk of downtown Mexico City she feeds hundreds of hungry costumers a day.
-She’s just incredible!
+Sitting there on a sidewalk of downtown Mexico City she feeds dozens of hungry costumers a day.
+She’s so efficient!